-This official Master from Zaragoza University (Spain) has a duration of 18 months and comprises 75 ECTS credits.
+This official Master from Zaragoza University (Spain) has a duration of one academic year and comprises 60 ECTS credits.
 The course is suitable for graduates with science, engineering, medicine or related degrees keen to develop careers at the forefront of nanoscience and nanotechnology.

 The course is multidisciplinary and aims to provide students with fundamental knowledge, practical experience, and skills in the fabrication and characterization of nanostructured materials and devices with applications in key areas of nanochemistry, nanophysics, and nanobiomedicine.